flaviostutz/reco-app/README.md

 * In general, playback takes 200ms to actually start and record takes 800ms to begin after commanded.
 The app makes these measurements automatically because this varies from device to device.

+### Apple and Play Store descriptions

+* short: Record an audio/video while playing another audio/video in sync and create mixes

+* full: Recording while listening to another audio in sync is easy with Recco.
+Import media from your own media, create new recordings while listening/viewing the imported media and then save your work back to camera roll.

+Very useful for musicians seeking to "play" together at distance without the burden of manual syncing and editing of video/audio tracks.

+Recco was created by musicians seeking the feeling of a "live rehearsal" at distance with other people so that it would be easy to give and get feedback from others.